strongloop/strongloop.com2/_posts/2019-07-24-building-an-online-game-with-loopback-4-pt5.md

 [The Illustrated Children's Guide to Kubernetes](https://www.youtube.com/watch?v=4ht22ReBjno) is a wonderful video on YouTube that can give you a clear idea of what is Kubernetes.

-[Deploying to Kubernetes on IBM Cloud](https://loopback.io/doc/en/lb4/deploying_to_ibm_cloud_kubernetes.html#prerequisite) is a tutorial on LoopBack 4 official website.
-What we are going to do is a little different from it.
-Because our project is using MongoDB, we need to setup MongoDB on cloud and connect our project to it.
+[Deploying to Kubernetes on IBM Cloud](https://loopback.io/doc/en/lb4/deploying_to_ibm_cloud_kubernetes.html#prerequisite) is a tutorial on the official LoopBack 4 website.
+Because our project is a bit different and uses MongoDB, we need to set up MongoDB on cloud and connect our project to it.

 ### Adding Docker Feature